Postgraduate research opportunities in Astrophysics

 Current funded opportunities

-The deadline for applications for entry in 2022 has now passed.
-Please check back later in the year when new opportunities will be advertised for 2023 entry.
+The deadline for studentship applications for 2023 has now passed.
+Please check back later in the year when we will list projects available for entry in 2024.

 Information for self-funded students